How SCORM Works With a Learning Management System

 How does SCORM work with CABEM Technology’s Competency Manager?

 CABEM’s Competency Manager makes learning accessible to the entire workforce through its many options for implementing blended learning.
-With SCORM compatibility and a built in LMS, the Competency Manager provides a central framework for all your content, no matter the source.
+With SCORM compatibility and a built-in LMS, the Competency Manager provides a central framework for all your content, no matter the source.
 Centralized learning materials allow your organization to stay organized and provide consistency, two essential elements of increasing learner engagement.
-Easily import existing training programs, build your own tests and assessments, track attendance, administer guided learning.
-Create a learning ecosystem by integrating with your existing LMS or pull in content from third party content providers.
-With the Competency Manager there’s no single right way to offer learning options to your workforce!
+Easily import existing training programs, build your own tests and assessments, track attendance, and administer guided learning.
+Create a learning ecosystem by integrating with your existing LMS or pull in content from third-party content providers.
+With the Competency Manager, there’s no single right way to offer learning options to your workforce!
 Contact us for more information.